molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 <script type="module" src="externalModuleScript.js"></script>
 ```

-For backwards-compatibility, the `nomodule` attribute for `script` was introduced.
+For backwards-compatibility, [the `nomodule` attribute for `script` was introduced](https://github.com/whatwg/html/pull/2261) in January 2017.
 Browsers with module support ignore these scripts.
 Old browser do not recognize the attribute, simply ignore it and execute the script as usual.

 ```html
 <script nomodule src="scriptForOldBrowsers.js"></script>